-The fact that PDF files are multi-platform means not only that users of any type of computer can read your book, but also that they can read your book on their handheld computers when travelling, etc, giving you an additional selling point for your book.
-Ebooks in this format function almost like a real book - they are portable.
+The fact that PDF files are multi-platform means not only that users of any type of computer can read your book, but also that they can read your book on their handheld devices (eg, PDAs, tablets, smartphones) when travelling, etc, giving you an additional selling point for your book.
+Ebooks in this format function almost like a real book — they are portable.

 Familiarity with the PDF is another advantage of this format.
 Visitors seeing that the book is a PDF file will not flinch (much) about downloading it and reading it.
 In fact, on a number of commercial business-to-business sites, many documents and white papers are only available in PDF.